200-Hour Yoga Teacher Training

 Yoga Nidra

-At the threshold between waking and sleep, the thinking mind lets go.
-The body is still.
-The breath is slow.
-Awareness remains.
-Open.
-Luminous.
-Present without effort.
-The brain moves from the frequency of daily life down into the theta state.
-Where the nervous system reorganizes what it has been holding.
-Where the deepest intentions take root.
+At the threshold between waking and sleep, the thinking mind lets go while the body rests in deep stillness.
+As the breath naturally slows, awareness remains open, luminous, and present without effort.
+The brain moves from the frequency of daily life down into the theta state, allowing the nervous system to reorganize what it has been holding, and providing a space where your deepest intentions can take root.
+This is a precise technology of the original, untouched field of consciousness.

-In this training you learn Yoga Nidra as personal practice and as teaching instrument.
-How to guide others across the threshold with care and precision.
-Your voice, your pace, your silence are the practice as much as any technique.
+In this training, you learn to commune with Nidra Shakti as a personal practice and master Her application as a teaching instrument.
+You will learn how to guide others across this threshold with care and precision, understanding that your voice, your pace, and your silence become the practice just as much as the technique itself.

-The difference between experiencing Yoga Nidra and teaching it.
-How to recognize the state in yourself and create the conditions for others to find it.
-How Hatha prepares the body, how pranayama prepares the breath, how Nidra receives what both have opened.
+We explore the important transition between experiencing Nidra Shakti and teaching Her.
+You will learn how to recognize this state within yourself and create the safe conditions for others to find it.
+The curriculum demonstrates how Hatha prepares the physical body, how pranayama prepares the breath, and how Nidra Shakti receives what both practices have opened.

-The heartfelt resolve planted at the threshold.
-How to help students find one that is true rather than aspirational.
-How this single practice can quietly reorganize a life.
+This is the heartfelt resolve planted at the threshold of deep rest.
+You will learn how to help students find a resolve that is true to their current reality rather than merely aspirational, observing how this single practice can quietly reorganize a life.

-Pace.
-Tone.
-Pause.
-How held silence can take a room deeper than any instruction.
-How to read the room from behind closed eyes.
-How to stay inside the state yourself while guiding others through it.
+We refine the practical elements of pace, tone, and the pause.
+You will discover how held silence can take a room deeper than any spoken instruction, how to read the collective energy of the room from behind closed eyes, and how to remain anchored inside the state yourself while guiding others through it.

 THE THIRD PILLAR